Mary Teresa Collins: Career

 After years of campaigning, Collins was a visitor to the Dáil in 2013 to hear the Taoiseach's Magdalene apology be issued, but was disappointed that they excluded the dead women and their children, and did not even provide a minute's silence for the lives lost.
 Collins then applied to Cork City Council to have her mothers remains exhumed from the mass grave.
 The council responded in 2014, and stated that although the family had already attempted to gain the permission of those who own the burial plot, unless that permission is forthcoming they will not be allowed to exhume the remains.
 Collins had sought face to face meetings, wrote letters and emails, which had all been ignored by the Religious Sisters of Charity.

 In 2015, Collin's daughter, Laura Angela Collins, established the "Justice 4 All Women & Children" campaign.
 In July 2015, the Collins women arranged and held their first protest outside the entrance of the Dáil, calling for a Government inquiry into unmarked graves, home to hundreds of other women and children from the Traveller community who suffered just like her and her mother.

 In September 2015, Collins travelled to Dublin for a protest the family had arranged.
 Three generations of the Collins family were present on the day, and delivered a letter to Minister for Justice Frances Fitzgerald, calling for justice for the "forgotten families of the victims of institutional abuse."
 They were demanding the government fast track the redress scheme for aging survivors.
 They were also calling for free legal aid for those taking a case to the Mother and Baby Homes Commission of Investigation and for the state and Catholic Church to support and fund those who wish to remove the remains of their loved ones from mass graves.
-Collins and her family had arranged in advance for a meeting with the Department of Justice to deliver a letter about her family's struggle, but the doors was locked upon their arrival.
+Collins and her family had arranged in advance for a meeting with the Department of Justice to deliver a letter about her family's struggle, but the doors were locked upon their arrival.